-The Company values its investments in accordance with the accounting policies set out in note 2 to the financial statements.
+The Company values its investments in accordance with the Company's accounting policies.
 For the majority of its investments, the Company relies on information provided by independent pricing services for the valuation of its investments.

 A financial instrument is regarded as quoted in an active market if quoted prices are readily and regularly available from an exchange, dealer, broker, industry group, pricing service, or regulatory agency, and those prices represent actual and regularly occurring market transactions on an arm's length basis.